adamranieri/GCP-ACE/CloudPlatform/IAM.md

 # Identity Access Management

+# The 3 A's of Security
+- Authentication
+    - Is this person who they claim to be
+- Authorization
+    - Does this person have persmission
+- Auditing
+    - Who did what when

 ### Overview
     - IAM is used to control who can do what in GCP
     - You should follow the least privellage principle